Mielek/apim-policy-toolkit/README.md

 ## Writing simple policy document

 In this section we will describe how to create a simple policy document.
-But before we start we need to set up a policy authoring project.

 ### Writing the document